 National Keywords

-They also inspire ideas for long-tail keywords that will be even more relevant to your local business and help you generate the right kinds of roofing leads in 2024.
+They also inspire ideas for long-tail keywords that will be even more relevant to your local business and help you generate the right kinds of roofing leads.

 Local Keywords

 When it comes to connecting with people in your community, the most optimal keywords include references to the target service area.
-The keyword “roof repair” shows consistently high volume throughout all parts of the United States.
+The keyword “roof repair” shows a consistently high volume throughout the United States.

 If your roofing company serves Atlanta, GA, your keyword would be “roof repair Atlanta” or “Atlanta roof repair.”
 In other words, you want the keyword + location to create a local keyword.